-Roles Responsibility Frequency Board of Trustees Final Approval of the policy Annual Approval of exceptions to the policy (e.g. As necessary new investment types) Approval of revisions to the policy As necessary Chief Executive Officer Responsible for adherence to all Authority As necessary policies Chief Financial Officer Approval of the policy Annual Approval of investment strategy Annual Approval of performance measurements Ongoing Approval of minor exceptions to the policy As necessary (i.e. amounts, maturities)
+Roles Responsibility Frequency Board of Trustees Final Approval of the policy Approval of exceptions to the policy (e.g. new investment types) AnnualAs necessary Approval of revisions to the policy As necessary Chief Executive Officer Responsible for adherence to all Authority policies As necessary Chief Financial Officer Approval of the policy Approval of investment strategy Approval of performance measurements Approval of minor exceptions to the policy (i.e. amounts, maturities) AnnualAnnualOngoingAs necessary